mohamadLy/replicated-cache-example/README.md

 This example assume that you have a basic understand of how akka cluster work and how to use docker-compose

 ## Running
 We need to run each node runs on a docker container.
 Hence let's build our docker image.
+This can be achieve using the command
+* "sbt docker:publishLocal"
-This can be achieve using the command "sbt docker:publishLocal", this will result to the creation of image mohamadly/distributed-cache-demo.
-You can run "docker images" to verify if the image had been create
+ This will result to the creation of image mohamadly/distributed-cache-demo.
+You can run
+* "docker images"
+ to verify if the image had been create

 ## API
 In order to interact with the system, a Akka http server had been created that listen at port 800x where x correspond to the requested node,